-The overarching ethic of this course is that methodological training is best provided in regular short sessions, with core skills assessed on regular basis.
-Importantly, the course focuses on statistical methods as a tool to answering research questions.
+The course focuses on statistical methods as a tool to answering research questions.
 We will cover the linear model (regression) in detail, with a focus on demonstrating the equivalence of regression and ANOVA.
 We will also deal with some broader topics and practical issues in data analysis.

 In RMS2, we make use of the R statistical programming environment for all labs.
 Practically, this will develop not only students ability to conduct statistical analyses, but also provide some basic programming skills.
 Thus, students will develop a suite of highly transferable knowledge and skills.